Thai protest rivals in show of force on Bangkok streets | Law-Order

 Thai protest rivals in show of force on Bangkok streets

-Thai anti-government protesters and royalist supporters of King Maha Vajiralongkorn staged rival shows of force on either side of a Bangkok street on Wednesday with political tension growing after three months of demonstrations.
-Several hundred protesters at the Democracy Monument repeated their call for the departure of Prime Minister Prayuth Chan-ocha, a former junta leader, and a new constitution.
-They gave their trademark three-finger salute.
+Thousands of Thai anti-government protesters and royalist supporters of King Maha Vajiralongkorn staged rival shows of force on Wednesday with political tension growing after three months of demonstrations.
+Anti-government demonstrators set off from the Democracy Monument for the government's official compound, known as Government House, to demand the departure of Prime Minister Prayuth Chan-ocha, a former junta leader, and a new constitution.
+They have also called for reform of the monarchy.

-Just a couple of dozen metres away, hundreds of royalists assembled with members of security forces - all of them clad in the royal yellow colour - hours before a royal motorcade was due to pass along the road.
-Despite one brief fistfight, the two sides largely kept apart, but the standoff revived fears of trouble in a country that suffered a decade of street violence between supporters and opponents of the establishment before a 2014 coup.
+Just metres away, were a mixture of security forces, state employees and royalists who had all dressed in the royal yellow colour before a royal motorcade was due to pass along the road.
+Despite some brief scuffles, the two sides largely kept apart, but the standoff revived fears of trouble in a country that suffered a decade of street violence between supporters and opponents of the establishment before a 2014 coup.

+"Have faith in democracy.
+We cannot fall back," protest leader Parit “Penguin” Chirawat, told protesters.
+While thousands of yellow-clad people lined the streets as the protesters passed, it was not clear how many were there from conviction.
+One gave the three-fingered salute of the anti-government protesters, who rushed to shake his hand.

 Protesters made a rare direct challenge to the king on Tuesday, chanting at his passing convoy after 21 activists were arrested during scuffles with police.
 Police said detainees would be charged with public order offences on Wednesday.
 The protests have become the greatest challenge in years to a ruling establishment dominated by the army and the palace.